YasirHasn9/react-in-depth/README.md

 4. scalable, reusable and fun to write

 5. we can manage the state through react or third library.
 It is unopinionated

+#---
+when the state of the app changes, React will Know that and it will check which specific node have changes and it will update only these nodes.
+This process called the reconciliation and this is also why react is so powerful

+#--
+The Virtual Dom
+It is a simple engine that interact with the actual dom for us.
+We tell the dom which element to render and will do so.
+And also will update the dom when the state changes.

+The virtual dom will take a picture of the real dom and when something gets changes it will compare this picture with the old one and will update the new one accordingly.

+So, it is a comparison of what a dom looked like before and after the state changed and it uses the diffing algorithm to determine what node have changed on our browser.

+#--
+@ types of components
+1- stateful which full of logic and the user can interact with the state of it 2- stateless is juts a static components and there is no logic